bwsi-hadr/JEFFRIS/content/docs/git-workflow/index.md

 The above gif shows a possible merge conflict in the instructors' code (image-processing).
 I updated a python script on my computer, and the origin had an updated README.
 The automatic merge updated both files because the edits did not overlap.

 # Troubleshooting

+## Git Pull and Push

+If not configured or executed correctly, git pull and push commands may throw errors.

+### Error 403: Forbidden

+This error originates when you do not have editing access to push to a github repository.